rkt/rkt/Documentation/running-lkvm-stage1.md

 You can exit pressing `<Ctrl-a x>`.

+Notes: By default containers start working on all cpus and with 1GB.
+If user specify parameters via pod-manifest, memory will be increased by 128MB.
+Additional memory is required by system process.

 ### Selecting stage1 at runtime

 If you want to run software that requires hypervisor isolation along with trusted software that only needs container isolation, you can [choose which stage1.aci to use at runtime](https://github.com/coreos/rkt/blob/master/Documentation/commands.md#use-a-custom-stage-1).